SWT9/stcTimeManagementSoftware/README.md

 # Commands for creating the MySQL database:

-First we have to access the MySQL server, for that we use the following command:
+First we have to open the MySQL shell, for for macOS use `mysql -u root -p`

-    mysql -u root -p

 Once we are inside **MySQL Shell**, we create the database: